sijanstu/showcase/README.md

 # Showcase in Spring and Vaadin

-## The above sources are modified to exclude all of the critical credential, you need to edit those first
+##if you are trying to run yourself: The above sources are modified to exclude all of the critical credentials, you need to edit those first

 The project is a standard Maven project.
 To run it from the command line, type `mvnw` (Windows), or `./mvnw` (Mac & Linux), then open